This post is also available in: French

 I have heard a lot about the famous Samaria Gorge in Crete and of how beautiful it is, but in my mind it wasn’t something I thought of doing any time soon.

 All that until last year, at my grandmother’s funeral.
 My grandmother was from the beautiful island of Crete.
 Every summer since I was little we used to go there and stay at her sister’s house for about a month.
-I have the best memories from those days.
-So when I mentioned to one of our relatives who is also from Crete that we were visiting the area for the summer, he mentioned to us the Samaria Gorge and how rewarding it was to hike it.
-My boyfriend and I immediately decided to do it.
+I have the best memories of those days.
+So when I mentioned to one of our relatives who are also from Crete that we were visiting the area for the summer, he mentioned to us the Samaria Gorge and how rewarding it was to hike it.
+My husband and I immediately decided to do it.

-At the beginning I was reluctant if I could manage to walk it, my boyfriend was very confident since he is in much better shape than I am but at the end I said I would go for it.
+At the beginning I was reluctant if I could manage to walk it, my boyfriend was very confident since he is in much better shape than I am but in the end, I said I would go for it.

-Samaria gorge is the most famous gorge in Crete.
-In this complete guide to hike the Samaria Gorge in Crete, you will find all the information needed to walk Samaria as easily as possible.
+In this complete guide to hike the Samaria Gorge in Crete, you will find all the information needed to walk Samaria as easily as possible along with some information on its history and the flora and fauna that exists here.

-The Samaria Gorge usually operates from the 1st of May until the 15th of October depending on the weather, from 6am till 4pm.
+The Samaria Gorge usually operates from 1st of May until the 15th of October depending on the weather, from 6am till 4pm though on wet days as well as extremely hot days, the gorge is usually shut due to visitor safety.
 You can either access the gorge from Xyloskalo or Agia Roumeli.
 (It is better from Xyloskalo because you descent most of the time).
-To be certain of the actual date of opening it is advisable to contact this number + 30 2821045570.
-The best time to cross the gorge is in May and September when it is not very hot.
-Here you will find some guidelines of what is not allowed during your walk in the Samaria Gorge.
+To be certain of the actual times of opening it is advisable to contact this number + 30 2821045570.
+The best time to cross the gorge is in May and September-October when it is not very hot.

-- Visit the Samaria Gorge on an organized tour
+Visit the Samaria Gorge on an organized tour or by public transport

 We chose to go on an organized tour.
 The cost of the tour to Samaria gorge is around 30 euro per person but you get picked up and dropped off from your hotel.
 Also we stayed very far from Chania town so it wasn’t easy for us to take the public bus.
 Moreover at the end of the day you are too tired to do anything complicated.
 If you choose to go with a tour you don’t have to walk in a group you just enter the gorge together and have an appointment in Agia Roumeli in the afternoon to go back.

-- Alternatively, you can choose to walk part of the route and come out from the same point.
-Usuall, people chose to do this from Agia Roumeli.
+Alternatively, you can choose to walk part of the route and come out from the same point.
+Usually, people chose to do this from Agia Roumeli as there is no afternoon bus service from Omalos to return you to Chania.

 The entrance fee to the gorge of Samaria is 5 euro.
 You must keep the ticket because they check it on your way out.
 (To make sure no one was left inside).

-Here is a list of things to take with you in the Samaria Gorge Crete:
+List of things to take with you to the Samaria Gorge

 - You should wear light clothes but carry with you a jacket for the early morning